Maega/RatchetHax/README.md

 If you have any improvements, fixes or suggestions feel free to submit a pull request or open a new issue.

-Alternatively, if you'd like to support ongoing development of this and other repositories a donation would be very much appreciated.
+Alternatively, if you'd like to support ongoing development of this and other open source projects a donation would be very much appreciated.
 I accept direct crypto donations via any of the addresses below or through Coinbase Commerce.

 **BTC:** bc1q6kqv5u2368j4l00rls5frg78wt7m6vf7a50sa7